 Based on horary astrology (see chart below), he will be moving from a square to Pluto to a conjunction with Uranus.
 This essentially means that he’s jumping from one pond of shite to another one of a different nature.
 Precision 600 will involve an element of unpredictability, something that you wouldn’t necessarily want with health insurance which is designed to mitigate risks.

 I Ching is asked “Should Paddy go with Laya Precision 600 for 2018?”
 I Ching returned with hexagram 21, moving line 6th and transformed into hexagram 51.
-Hexgram 21’s name is eradicating, biting through which describes Paddy’s situation.
-He’s intending to eradicate his current plan with Irish Life and switch to something else.
+Hex 21’s name is eradicating, biting through.
+This hex describes Paddy’s situation – he’s intending to eradicate his current plan with Irish Life and switch to something else.
 The advice is “Wearing a cangue (something worn about the neck by criminals in ancient China).
 Ears disappear.
 Misfortune.”
 The advice suggests that Paddy is too stubborn and self-willed and thereby refuses to listen to honest advice.
-Hmmm, perhaps it is an idea for Paddy to talk to an insurance broker as his decision on Precision 600 is based on his own research on the Health Insurance Authority website.
+Hmmm, perhaps it is recommended for Paddy to talk to an insurance broker as his decision on Precision 600 is based on his own research on the Health Insurance Authority website.
 The likely outcome from following the advice is hexagram 51, Thunder, Taking Action which strangely resembles the message in horary astrology (Uranus).
-The advice doesn’t bore well, along with Uranus which is unpredictable and tension, frustration producing.
+The advice doesn’t bore well, along with Uranus.
 I would prefer that Paddy avoid Precision 600 if possible.

 Let’s look at Laya’s Precision 450.
 I Ching returned with hexagram 44, moving lines 1st, 2nd and 6th, transforming into hexagram 49.
 Hex 44 is Encountering, Coming to Meet, Contact.
 It is described as “Encountering.
 The maiden is strong.
 Do not engage in marrying such a woman.”
 Not a good message really if you think about it.
 The question is whether to switch to Precision 450 and I Ching said not to marry i.e. don’t form a relationship with Precision 450.
 The advice in the changing lines are dreary: